eMahtab/longest-substring-with-at-most-two-distinct-characters/README.md

 e.g. {1,2,1,2,1,3,3,3,3,3}, **when seeing value 3, we should delete value 2 (because that was the least recent from 3 values in the map), and we should move the left pointer to point to 1.**

-So answer for this text case would be 6.
+So answer in this case would be 6.

 # References :